 - Coughing more than usual.

-- Harder to breathe than usual.
+- Finding it harder to breathe than usual.

 - Any change in sputum (phlegm).

-COPD-X Concise Guide for Primary Care
+COPD-X Concise Guide

 1. National Health Performance Authority 2015, Healthy Communities: Potentially preventable hospitalisations in 2013–14.